-Starting a new school year is exciting but comes with the first day of back to school anxiety.
+Starting a new school year is exciting but it comes with the first day of back-to-school anxiety.
 It’s a little scary even at the best of times.
 But managing back- to- school anxiety during coronavirus is a whole new challenge.

-Most schools switched to an online or distance learning model at the end of the last school year.
+Most schools switched to an online or distance learning model in the 2020 school year.
 Then lockdowns and social distancing guidelines changed our plans for summer vacation.
-Now we’re facing yet another change — returning to schools that look and feel different than before.
+In the fall, some schools remained closed while others tried staggered or hybrid schedules.
+Now we’re facing yet another change — returning part or full time to schools that look and feel different than before.

 Change can be scary.
 But change is also an opportunity to learn and grow.
 Being prepared to go back to school and having a plan to manage your anxiety about going back to school will help you rise to the challenge.

 We believe in you and stand with you.
 We’re always here to help you, support you, and cheer you on!
 That’s why we put together this list of ten tips to ease back -to -school anxiety during coronavirus.